hardisj/erinsaudiocorner/content/english/loudspeakers/Perlisten_S4b.md

 If you want to see the music I use for evaluating speakers subjectively, see [my Spotify playlist](https://open.spotify.com/playlist/0gBVe7rwdZojX41LakrUUy?si=c3ae973409fa4e66&nd=1).

 I always listen to speakers before I measure them.
 This ensures I am not swayed by the measurements before I listen.
 I then work to find correlations between what I heard subjectively and what I see in the data and repeat the process of listening again.
 * The midrange clarity is unrivaled by any speaker I have heard to date.
 For example: In Matchbox Twenty's "Real World", the snare had a distinct wall bounce in the recording that I had not noticed before.
 I actually used a few other speakers on hand to see if I could hear this same event but none managed to provide that same distinct sound.
 I cannot state with certainty what might be the factor for this.
 However, I do wonder if the narrow vertical directivity is one such factor (or even *the* factor).
 The majority of speakers I have heard thus far generally exhibit a vertical radiation pattern in the neighborhood of ±40 to ±50°.
-The Perlisten S4b, however, has a radiation pattern from ±20° ±30°.
+The Perlisten S4b, however, has a radiation pattern from ±20° ±30° thanks to the tweeter/midrange waveguide assembly.
+The center-to-center spacing of the midrange drivers is approximately 103mm which yields a beaming point of approximately 850Hz (using 1/4-wave; or ~1700Hz using 1/2-wave).
+The use of this vertical array with smaller drivers could, in some ways, be considered like a ribbon tweeter where the narrow width allows wider horizontal directivity but the taller height limits the vertical radiation.
+This is seen in the vertical contour plot as the beamwidth decreases from about ±80° to ±30° from ~700Hz to ~1600Hz.
 In the same vein that a narrower horizontal radiation pattern typically yields more focused imaging, I can't help but wonder if the S4b's reduction in vertical radiation yields a more focused soundstage.
 Given speakers are a very complex thing, it's hard to determine exactly what may have led to what I heard but that's my gut feeling on this subjective takeaway.
 It is my opinion that this is the sole factor that separates this speaker from any other speaker I have heard.
 Whether or not that is enough for someone to justify the price, however, is something I cannot say.
+* Speaking of directivity, the horizontal radiation is very well controlled, maintaining a ±50° dispersion pattern as the midwoofer hands off to the tweeter at approximately 1kHz.
+The soundstage was reasonably wide - though, not as wide as other speakers I have reviewed - but wide enough that I wouldn't consider it a detriment.
 * In terms of output, I managed to get these speakers to approximately 100dB at about 3.5 meters listening distance, playing full range (without a high-pass crossover).
 Above this output level, however, the woofer would "pop".
 Notably, I heard this with Dire Straits' "Money For Nothin".
 A proper high-pass filter (when paired with subs) eliminates this and allows for additional output.
 * Bass notes stood right up in the soundstage and were distinct as I'd ever noticed before.
 There was no bloom or wander to these notes; they were as stable as I'd expect them to be.
 * The directivity index is really remarkable, showing a nice linear increase above the midrange with only a few very minor points where the linearity would shift ever-so-slightly.
 Comparing this to other speakers I have measured, I'd say this might be the best I have measured thus far.
 It performs better than the LS50 Wireless II (which features a single coincident driver).
 The only other speaker this compares to in regard to the early reflections directivity index is the [Dutch & Dutch 8C](https://www.erinsaudiocorner.com/loudspeakers/dutch_dutch_8c/).
 It is worth noting the DD8C is also one of the best speakers I have ever heard but is a fully active speaker where this Perlisten is passive.
 * The bass of the S4b does not extend low and necessitates the use of a subwoofer if one plans to use this speaker as the anchor in a front stage setup (i.e., 2-channel or multi-channel front speakers).
 Therefore, it's not exactly an easy "sell" given the price tag.
 That's my only real gripe here.
 However, this speaker does not pretend to be full-range and the manufacturer makes no such claim.
 In fact, the following quote comes from the manufacturer’s spec sheet:
 <br>*Great for use in 2.1 systems or any channel of theater system utilizing subwoofers.*
+When properly integrated with a subwoofer this concern would be moot and I'd be left with something phenomenal, for sure.
+For further thought, consider this: while many ported cabinets exhibit a lower F3, they have with a steeper rolloff, yielding a higher F10.
+With the design goal of these speakers being intended to be used with a subwoofer, the sealed design should make it a bit easier to do so and room placement will naturally increase the low end.
+I'm not saying I wouldn't want lower bass extension ...
+I am just providing some thought into the design goal of this particular speaker with respect to low frequency extension.
 * The sealed design allows more flexibility with placement.
 While I found the best location for them was set out in my room, you do get the benefit of bass boost when placed closer to a boundary and they do respond to that.
 It is necessary to experiment with placement in your room to get the best response you can for your needs.
 * The +3dB peak at approximately 10kHz was not something I found noticeable in my initial round of listening.
 That said, I did not specifically go back and listen for music with this knowledge in mind.

 Overall, one of the best performing speakers I have seen.
 There is a magic in the midrange that is uncanny and was a characteristic that made me tilt my head and go "hold on... let's hear that again" as I went through my library of music.
-The bass does not extend as low as *I* would expect given the price and I know that may be a concern for others as well.
-However, as stated above, I know that Perlisten encourages listeners to use a subwoofer with this speaker.
-When properly integrated with a subwoofer this concern would be moot and I'd be left with something phenomenal, for sure.
-For further thought, consider this: while many ported cabinets exhibit a lower F3, they have with a steeper rolloff, yielding a higher F10.
-With the design goal of these speakers being intended to be used with a subwoofer, the sealed design should make it a bit easier to do so and room placement will naturally increase the low end.
-I'm not saying I wouldn't want lower bass extension ...
-I am just providing some thought into the design goal of this particular speaker with respect to low frequency extension.